-- by Centrelink or DVA (as applicable) and which are collectively known as the Fees and Charges. - (b) The Fees and Charges may change from time-to-time in accordance with the Act and/or as advised by the Department.
-If your fees change we will notify you in writing. - (c) If you terminate this Agreement and have overpaid us any fees and charges, we will refund to you any amount you have overpaid us within 1 month after the date we stop providing services to you. - (d) If after the Commencement Date it is determined that the Interim Care Fee was different to the Income Tested Care Fee determined by Centrelink or DVA or that the Income Tested Care Fee should be different than the fee determined by us: - (i) if you have underpaid us, you will pay any amount you have underpaid us calculated from the Commencement Date within 1 month of your correct amount being known; or - (ii) if you have overpaid us, we will reduce the amount payable by you calculated from the Commencement Date in the month after Centrelink advises us of your correct Income Tested Care Fee.
+- (c) If you terminate this Agreement and have overpaid us any fees and charges, we will refund to you any amount you have overpaid us within 1 month after the date we stop providing services to you. - (d) If after the Commencement Date it is determined that the Interim Care Fee was different to the Income Tested Care Fee determined by Centrelink or DVA or that the Basic Daily Care Fee or Income Tested Care Fee should be different than the fee determined by us: - (i) you will pay any amount you have underpaid us calculated from the Commencement Date within 1 month of your correct amount being known; or - (ii) if you have overpaid us, we will reduce the amount payable by you calculated from the Commencement Date in the month after Centrelink advises us of your correct Basic Daily Care Fee or Income Tested Care Fee.